 Tap-dancing is a percussive style of dance.
 Metal plates are attached to the heel and toe of the shoe, and the feet are tapped against the floor to the sound and feel of the music.
 It is a great style for both girls and boys of any age and is a great way to develop musicality through rhythm and beats.
 Classes can be fast paced or slower depending on students’ level of ability but all tap classes are taught with the emphasis on correct technique.

-The school offers ATDO Tap Syllabus for students wanting to participate.
+The school offers ATOD Tap Syllabus for students wanting to participate.

 *We strongly recommend that students continue taking ballet classes in addition to other dance styles.
 Classical Ballet provides an important foundation of technique, encourages self discipline and has a strong focus on body alignment that will assist students to develop strength, flexibility and focus which assist in the acquisition of dance skills in other dance styles, and are not necessarily inherent in the training of these dance styles which have traditionally relied on students taking ballet.

-If you would like to trial a class with the view to enrol in 2019, please email us.
-Or, if you’re ready to enrol, use the link below to sign up via our Parent Portal.
+If you would like to trial a class with the view to enrol, sign up via our online form below.
+Or head straight to our Parent Portal to enrol.

 Junior School – Stage 1-5